 Why is Trump visiting the UK?

-The US president will be making two separate trips to the UK within just a few months
+The US president plans to make a second trip to the UK within just a few months

-Donald Trump will be visiting the UK for the first of two scheduled trips this year as he plans to land in Scotland on Friday for a five-day private trip.
+Donald Trump is in the UK for the first of two scheduled trips this year after he landed in Scotland on Friday for a five-day private trip.

-Mr Trump is expected to arrive at Prestwick Airport in the evening, before heading over to his Turnberry golf course in South Ayrshire.
+Mr Trump arrived at Prestwick Airport on Friday evening before heading over to his Turnberry golf course in South Ayrshire.
 He will leave the country at some point on Tuesday.

 The US president was publicly invited on a state visit by Sir Keir during his audience in the White House in February.
 Hand-delivering an invitation from King Charles III, the prime minister said the visit would be “unprecedented” and “historic”.